 To establish to the withholding agent that you are a U.S. person, or resident alien, sign Form W-9.
-You may be requested to sign by the withholding agent even if items 1, 4, and 5 below indicate otherwise
+You may be requested to sign by the withholding agent even if item 1, below, and items 4 and 5 on page 4 indicate otherwise.

 For a joint account, only the person whose TIN is shown in Part I should sign (when required).
-Exempt payees, see Exempt Payee on page 2.
+In the case of a disregarded entity, the person identified on the "Name" line must sign.
+Exempt payees, see Exempt Payee on page 3.

 Signature requirements.
-Complete the certification as indicated in 1 through 5 below.
+Complete the certification as indicated in items 1 through 3, below, and items 4 and 5 on page 4.

-- Interest, dividend, and barter exchange accounts opened before 1984 and broker accounts considered active during 1983.
-You must give your correct TIN, but you do not have to sign the certification. - 2.
-Interest, dividend, broker, and barter exchange accounts opened after 1983 and broker accounts considered inactive during 1983.
+1. Interest, dividend, and barter exchange accounts opened before 1984 and broker accounts considered active during 1983.
+You must give your correct TIN, but you do not have to sign the certification.

+2. Interest, dividend, broker, and barter exchange accounts opened after 1983 and broker accounts considered inactive during 1983.
 You must sign the certification or backup withholding will apply.
 If you are subject to backup withholding and you are merely providing your correct TIN to the requester, you must cross out item 2 in the certification before signing the form.